The 10 Most Common Pre Construction Questions

 As an investor, however, you will be required to pay HST on your unit.
-You can then apply for an HST rebate through the Canadian government for up to ___.
+You can then apply for an HST rebate through the Canadian government.
 There will be requirements – such as holding the unit for a minimum of a year, in order to be eligible for the program.

 10. Why Do I Get A Discount Going Through A Real Estate Agent?